CAMP FIRE RELIEF

 Most people have lost their homes, pets, and belongings having had just enough time to jump in their cars with their clothes on their backs.
 Many people have lost loved ones or are waiting in hopes of hearing from a loved one that remains missing.
 During the weeks of the fire, smoke and feelings of deep sadness settled over the whole area.
 The week after the fire started Chico had the most hazardous in the world.
 And yet, our community ventured out to volunteer and help one another.
 The mix of despair and resilience in every story is a heavy weight to bear for our community.

 This is NOT A SHORT-TERM TRAGEDY.
 Many of these people will never have a home to return to and must move forward in whatever way possible.

-Tender Loving has and will continue to donate brewed coffee to those who have been displaced—who have lost nearly everything.
+Tender Loving donated brewed coffee to those who have been displaced—who lost nearly everything.
 We partnered with World Central Kitchen to donate coffee daily to volunteers and evacuees in shelters, post office lines, and the FEMA center.
 On Thanksgiving we provided over 80 lbs of coffee to accompany the amazing meals provided by World Central Kitchen.
 As we all know a good warm cup of coffee can bring a brief bit of comfort and joy.

-We know it’s hard to watch tragedy from afar, and it’s doubly hard to be on the ground wishing we could do more.
-Thank you for supporting our community and helping give us a chance to make a difference in lives of all those impacted by this terrible crisis.
+Thank you for supporting our community and helping give us a chance to make a difference in lives of all those impacted by this crisis.

 Heath Dewey & Eric Fairchild